Campus Improvement Plan

 Improve low-performing schools

 Strategy 2: Identify and respond to grade level chronic absences and truancy.
-Teachers and staff will follow up after 3 consecutive days of absences, send A2A letters and hold AIP meetings.
+Teachers and staff will follow up after 3 consecutive days of absences, send letters and hold AIP meetings.

-Strategy's Expected Result/Impact: Increase student attendance
+Strategy's Expected Result/Impact: Increase student attendance.

 Title I: